skovy/skovy.dev/content/blog/put-more-things-into-components/index.md

 One of the great features of React is the encapsulation and reusability of components.
-It not only allows consistency across the codebase and product, but allows easily reading and understanding a component tree because of the declarative nature.
-But what about the code and logic that isn't in those components?
-This logic is often scattered across the codebase in React lifecycle methods or in `render` before returning the component tree.
+It not only allows consistency across the codebase and product, but allows easily reading and understanding a component tree because of it's declarative nature.

+What about the code and logic that isn't in those components?
+This logic is often scattered across the codebase in React render methods, lifecycle methods or maybe component state.
 Why isn't more of this code encapsulated in components?

-I believe **we often overlook these non-visual components**.
+Often, this **non-visual logic is overlooked and not put into reusable components**.
 Things like layout, tracking, experimentation, or data-fetching logic can be duplicated across hundreds of components in lifecyle methods.
-This fit perfectly into the component paradigm.
+This fits perfectly into the component paradigm and offers a handful of advantages.

-Let's look at a few examples.
+Let's look at a few simplified examples.

 ## Layout

+For the most part, many elements such as buttons, avatars, or cards are components added early on, maybe as part of a design system.
+However, there are plenty of non-visual (in the sense they don't render anything visual themselves) aspects particularly around layout.

+For example, grids, spacing, or stacking that help position the other visual elements like buttons and avatars.
+One common need is to vertical align two elements, or push two elements to opposite sides of their container.
+Both of these problems can be easily solved with CSS flex attributes.
+However, these needs are so common that something like the following code may be in dozens of components.

 ```typescript
 <div